×

 • Lost Income from Vacancies

-• Periodic Maintenance and Repairs
+• Periodic Repairs & Renovations

 • HOA Fees if Applicable